-- If using home-cooked beans, scoop out 2 cups with a little bean broth and reheat in a large pan for about 5 minutes or until the liquid evaporated enough and the broth becomes a thick sauce.
+- If using home-cooked beans, scoop out 2 cups with a little bean broth and reheat in a large pan for about 5 minutes, or until the liquid has evaporated enough and the broth becomes a thick sauce.

 - Heat a small pan over medium heat.